Marijn-dev/semble/README.md

 An example of how to use the package is provided in [scripts/sample_dynamics.py](scripts/sample_dynamics.py).
-A `TrajectorySampler` object may be created using the helper function `make_trajectory_sampler` which takes a `TSamplerSpec` type dictionary.
+Depending on the desired configuration, a `TrajectorySampler` or `ParameterisedTrajectorySampler` object can be created using the helper function
+`make_trajectory_sampler` which takes a `TSamplerSpec` type dictionary.
 This can be created using any format which may be read into a Python `dict`, as long as the fields conform to the definition of `TSamplerSpec`.